There is one thing that every business person will tell you they are short of. That is TIME!

 Here is a way to drive a wedge into, and free up, more time.
 So much so that you will, rather bizarrely, find yourself with nothing to do from time to time.

 There are any number of books written about Time Management.
-The mission of Profit Accelerator is to provide you with systems that are heavily distilled and comparatively easy to implement.
-Therefore, we have developed a system of Time Management that can work for the owner/operators of smaller businesses and which works already for members of the Profit Accelerator team.
+The mission of Profit Savvy is to provide you with systems that are heavily distilled and comparatively easy to implement.
+Therefore, we have developed a system of Time Management that can work for the owner/operators of smaller businesses and which works already for members of the Profit Savvy team.